yago52/tutorial_spike/description.md

 [The content of the repository](contents.md)

-Please verify the [requirements] to run the scripts [The content of the repository](requirements.md)
+Please verify the [requirements](requirements.md) to run the scripts